JAREDKEVIN/ClassCentral/README.md

 ## User Stories
-As User you will like to:
+As User you would like to:

--Search for courses..
+*Search for courses..
--View posted courses and their details in Hindu Language.
+*View posted courses and their details in Hindu Language.
--Sign In and Login Using Hindu languge.
+*Sign In and Login Using Hindu languge.
--View my courses in Hindu language.
+*View my courses in Hindu language.

 ## Contributing in Continous Intergration and Development.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.

-1.Fork the Project.
+1. Fork the Project
-2.Create your Feature Branch (git checkout -b feature/gh-pages) 3.Commit your Changes (git commit -m 'first-commit') 4.Push to the Branch (git push origin master)
+2. Create your Feature Branch (git checkout -b gh-pages)
+3. Commit your Changes (git commit -m 'first-commit')
+4. Push to the Branch (git push origin master)
-5.Open a Pull Request.
+5. Open a Pull Request.
-6.Merge branches.
+6. Merge branches.

 ## Known Bugs
 There are no known bugs.